Bafta award for Lowestoft TV producer

 Actor Martin Kemp presented Mr Hyde, producer Catherine Patterson, and director James Morgan with the BAFTA award at a London awards ceremony.

-Reflecting on the ceremony, he said: 'It is mental, absolutely crazy.
+Reflecting on the ceremony, he told The Journal: 'It is mental, absolutely crazy.
 We went along to the night and we did not really think that we were going to win but we did.
 I am just chuffed to bits and really excited.
 It was an amazing surprise.

 'I feel incredibly honoured to have won again,' he added.

 Trapped, now in its fourth series, was up against the shows Friday Download, The Slammer and The Big Performance in this year's awards.